welldonestudio/welldonestudio.github.io/docs/add-chain/index.md

 ### All That Node

 The user can connect to the node provider's local node or the RPC node.
 We strongly advise you to use DSRV's [All That Node (ATN)](https://docs.allthatnode.com/), a multi-chain node platform that supports over 20 distinct protocols.
-Using ATN nodes makes it simple to employ mutliple chain RPC nodes on a single platform seamlessly.
+Using ATN nodes makes it simple to employ multiple chain RPC nodes on a single platform seamlessly.

 :::